samchenghowing/Web-Study-Platform-with-GenAI-Stack/readme.md

 search.

 ### - Quiz (TODO: Backend)
-- Let user take quiz in frontend, save result in mongo db
+- Let user take quiz in frontend, save result in mongo db, then analysis the result with neo4j
 - Analyze the result and suggest relavent tasks for user

 ### - Loader